Create a card

 Targeted nudges, not blast mail

 List ten people who worked closest with the honoree; DM them with the link.
 Follow with a team-wide reminder that cites how many notes are already in.
+Avoid massive CC lists that expose addresses and feel like institutional nagging.

 A realistic window